opencanarias/taple-docsite/docs/develop/operational-guides/governance-configuration.md

 This property defines the list of members in the network, meaning, users that have the right to participate in the network, and each member has the following properties:
 - **id**.
 A short, colloquial name by which the node is known in the network.
 It serves no functionality other than being descriptive.
 It does not act as a unique identifier within the network.
 - **description**.
 A longer text that serves to further define the subject.
 It serves no functionality other than being descriptive.
-- **dey**.
+- **key**.
 Corresponds to the controller-id of the node.
 Acts as a unique [identifier](../../technology/identity#identifiers) within the network and corresponds to the node's cryptographic public key.

 ```json title="Members section example"
 {